Lambros25/Simple-AM-receiver/README.md

 ### IC Pin 9
     Due to the +V plane, an island was left that floated and blocked Pin 9 of the LM3915 IC.
 This was a serious overlook but thankfully not a catastrophic error.
 The IC pin worked like it was grounded giving a volume "indicator" instead of a full volume bar.

+### Abscence of Test Points
+     Made the assembly and testing really hard and stressful without cause.

 ## Improvements

 ### Size